Fipronil

-Fipronil is a broad-spectrum insecticide that belongs to the phenylpyrazole chemical family.
-Fipronil disrupts the insect central nervous system by blocking the ligand-gated ion channel of the GABAA receptor and glutamate-gated chloride (GluCl) channels.
+Fipronil is a broad-spectrum insecticide that belongs to the phenylpyrazole insecticide class.
+Fipronil disrupts the insect central nervous system by blocking the ligand-gated ion channel of the GABAA receptor (IRAC group 2B) and glutamate-gated chloride (GluCl) channels.
 This causes hyperexcitation of contaminated insects' nerves and muscles.
-Fipronil's specificity towards insects is believed to be due to its greater binding affinity to the GABAA receptors of insects, than to those of mammals, and to its action on GluCl channels, which do not exist in mammals.
-As of 2017, there did not appear to be significant resistance among fleas to fipronil.
+Fipronil's specificity towards insects is believed to be due to its greater binding affinity for the GABAA receptors of insects than to those of mammals, and for its action on GluCl channels, which do not exist in mammals.
+As of 2017, there does not appear to be significant resistance among fleas to fipronil.

-Because of its effectiveness on various pests, fipronil is used as the active ingredient in flea control products for pets and home roach traps as well as field pest control for corn, golf courses, and commercial turf.
+Fipronil is used as the active ingredient in flea control products for pets and home roach baits as well as field pest control for corn, golf courses, and commercial turf.
 Its widespread use makes its specific effects the subject of considerable attention.
-This includes ongoing observations on possible off-target harm to humans or ecosystems as well as the monitoring of resistance development.
+Observations on possible harm to humans or ecosystems are ongoing as well as the monitoring of pesticide resistance development.

+Physical properties

+Fipronil (IUPAC name 5-amino-1-[2,6-dichloro-4-(trifluoromethyl)phenyl]-4-(trifluoromethylsulfinyl)pyrazole-3-carbonitrile) is a white, solid powder with a moldy odor.
+It is degraded slightly by sunlight, stable at normal temperatures for one year, and is not stable in presence of metal ions.

 Use

-Fipronil is or has been used in:

-Under the trade name Regent, it is used against major lepidopteran (moth, butterfly, etc.) and orthopteran (grasshopper, locust, etc.) pests on a wide range of field and horticultural crops and against coleopteran (beetle) larvae in soils.
-In 1999, 400,000 hectares were treated with Regent.
-It became the leading imported product in the area of rice insecticides, the second-biggest crop protection market after cotton in China.

-Under the trade names Goliath and Nexa, it is employed for cockroach and ant control, including in the United States.
-It is also used against pests of field corn, golf courses, and commercial lawn care under the trade name Chipco Choice.

-It has been used under the trade name Adonis for locust control in Madagascar and Kazakhstan.

-Marketed under the names Termidor, Ultrathor, Fipforce and Taurus in Africa and Australia, fipronil effectively controls termite pests, and was shown to be effective in field trials in these countries.

-Under the trade name Termidor, fipronil is approved for use against the Rasberry crazy ant until 2022 in counties where positive identification had been made by entomologists from the Texas Department of Agriculture and the Environmental Protection Agency.
-Use of Termidor is restricted to certified pest control operators in the following states: Alaska, Connecticut, Nebraska, South Carolina, Massachusetts, Indiana, New York, and Washington.

-In Australia, it is marketed under numerous trade names, including Combat Ant-Rid, Anthem, Clearout (used together with Pyriproxyfen in the Clearout PLUS version as an aerosol spray to control ants, cockroach and flies), Fipforce, Radiate and Termidor, and as generic fipronil.

-In the United Kingdom, provisional approval for five years has been granted for fipronil use as a public hygiene insecticide.